linspector/linspector/README.md

 at the moment!

 ### Ideas

-- MAYBE rename this project to linspector and see it as an update.
-This is a nice idea because [Linspector](https://linspector.org/) has its GitHub organisation, domain etc. And all I do here is a better Linspector.
-Even all nice and useful features and ideas from Linspector but also uplink should be reimplemented here. - DONE!
+-
 - Think about adding [APScheduler](https://pypi.org/project/APScheduler/) for
-scheduling execution of the monitors instead of a self constructed thread structure... was very nice to get the job done in Linspector.
+scheduling execution of the monitors instead of a self constructed thread structure...
+It was very nice to get the jobs done in Linspector using APScheduler in the past.

 ### Manifest